Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Like its smaller cousin, the Nemo Aurora Highrighe 4P Tent is a great family tent for four.

 Like the Aurora 2P, the Highrise comes with light-diffusing pockets that limit blue light (which helps you sleep).
-Similarly, both tents offer excellent weather protection in the form of high-quality tent materials without flame retardants.
+Similarly, both tents offer excellent weather protection in the form of top-quality materials without flame retardants.

 First, to address the name, it’s called the Highrise because of its immense peak height.
 This feature is a luxury for parents with back issues.